-In this page you will find everything you need to know about my research interests and the work I’m carrying on in my daily activities as a PhD Student.
+In this page you will find everything you need to know about my research interests and the work I’m carrying out in my daily activities as a researcher at Unibo.
 I’m always looking for collaboration and open for discussion.
-Fell free to drop me a line at anytime! ;-)
+Fell free to drop me a line at any time! ;-)